ColiZei/nestjs-social-media/README.md

 ... for practicing NestJS and TypeScript

-This Repo should contain the same features like the [Symfony Version](https://github.com/ColiZei/symfony-social-media)
+This Repo should contain the same features as the [Symfony Version](https://github.com/ColiZei/symfony-social-media)

 ## Why two repositorys?